Skip to main content

 Prostate cancer treatment used to mean months of hospital visits.

-With SBRT and the Raypilot® System it takes one week.
+With SBRT and the Raypilot® System it can be performed in only one week.
 Or less.
-Using real-time tumour tracking, the Raypilot® System gives clinicians the precision and accuracy needed to concentrate the dose into 1-5 sessions.
+Using real-time tumour tracking, the Raypilot® System gives clinicians the precision and accuracy needed to be able to concentrate the dose into 1-5 sessions.
 No surgery, no general anaesthesia.
-And no hospital stay.
+And no hospital stay necessary.

 I have not had any side effects.
 My way of life hasn't changed at all compared to before the treatment.
 I still play tennis three times a week.
 I sleep well at night.
 I'm fine.